hannahstarlee/boba-talks-community/CONTRIBUTING.md

 `git push`

 6. **submit a pull request (PR)**
 on github, click "compare & pull request." write a short description of what you added and submit it.

+⤷ your contribution will be reviewed, and once approved, added to the community repo!

 ---